Sumo Paint

 Reviewer Kris Fong of MacWorld magazine described some "quirkiness with certain tools and layers" and noted that it only works with certain file formats such as JPEG, PNG and GIF formats, and only allows users to save images in the JPEG and PNG formats, as well as an internal file format called Sumo files.

 There is a support community called sumo.app with community features, such as uploading, commenting on, and rating images, which are accessible to those with accounts.
 There is a paid professional version of the software called Sumo Pro which activates features such as a downloadable version of the software.

-Original "Sumo Paint" was written with Flash.
+The original version, "Sumo Paint" was written with Flash.